What is infant or baby formula?

 Some babies can’t have dairy-based products because of allergies or intolerances.
 Or you might not want to use regular baby formula because of cultural, religious or other beliefs.

-There have been some concerns about the effects of phytoestrogens in soy formula on babies.
-But soy formulas are considered safe to use if your baby needs one.
+There have been concerns about the effects of phytoestrogens in soy formula on babies.
+But soy formulas are considered safe to use if your baby needs them.

 Soy-based formulas don’t prevent or reduce the risk of your child developing allergies.

 Hydrolysed formula is cow’s milk-based formula in which the milk proteins have been broken down into smaller components:

 - Partially hydrolysed (also called ‘HA’ or hypoallergenic) – in these formulas, the protein is partially broken down.
 These formulas aren’t suitable if your baby has a cow’s milk protein allergy.

 - Extensively hydrolysed – in these formulas, the protein is broken down even more.
 If your baby has a diagnosed cow’s milk protein allergy and you aren’t breastfeeding, your doctor might recommend an extensively hydrolysed infant formula.

 There’s no evidence that giving babies hydrolysed infant formula prevents allergy problems from developing, even if you have a family history of allergies.